jjthomas/rule_engine/README.md

 Modify cube.py to load your dataset.
 Pass in the dataset, desired metric column, `z_thresh`, and `count_thresh`.
 Run with `python3 cube.py` to see printed results.

+## Example Data
+We include an example dataset Rookies.csv, which includes rookie-year stats for all NBA players through 2017.
+We look at which column values and pairs of values are interesting with respect to the "IFAS" metric column, which is a binary variable indicating whether the player ever became an all-star in their career.